fengyuruhui98/File/write/Daily/癸卯日志/October.md

 Frist day for Down, Play the switch, Second day for Medicine, Birthday

 ## Daily
-Morning, I received red elevent from Mom that
+Morning, I received red elevent from Mom that today was my birthday, Dad also sended me message, then it's over.
+No one else.
+Night, I ordered the take away foods of noodles for the dinner.
+Then we played the Mario of Odessy with Jinguangyu and Lichongbin.

+PS:I didn't receive the red elevent from

 # 23:33 Fri, Oct 13, 2023

-## Cost: ￥97.40 In: None
+## Cost: ￥346.78 In: ￥200.00
 >eleme fried chicken ￥22.70
 @00:06
 >eleme Aguiguotie ￥14.50